Part III

 Our Response:

-The crux of Mr. Pack’s contrary argument is driven by his belief that God doesn’t care if someone else’s servant labors on your behalf on the Sabbath—even if you personally direct that labor.
+The crux of this contrary argument cited by Mr. Pack is driven by his belief that God doesn’t care if someone else’s servant labors on your behalf on the Sabbath—even if you personally solicit and direct that labor.
 He reasons that God is only interested in “your” servant, not the servants of others.
 In other words, here is how Mr. Pack renders the meaning of the fourth commandment.

 “Remember the Sabbath day, to keep it holy.
 Six days shall you labor and do all your work: but the seventh day is the Sabbath of the Lord your God: in it you shall not do any work, you, nor your son, nor your daughter, nor your manservant, nor your maidservant.
 However, you may seek out unbelievers who profane my Sabbath and compel their manservant and maidservant to labor on your behalf.”

 Surprisingly, there are many in God’s Church today who, like Mr. Pack, believe the fourth commandment is limited in scope.
-In other words, although it prohibits God’s people, or those who serve them, from engaging in labor, it does not prohibit them from orchestrating the labor of an unbeliever’s servant for their benefit.
+In other words, although it prohibits God’s people, or those who work directly for them, from engaging in labor, it does not prohibit His people from orchestrating the labor of an unbeliever’s servant for their benefit.
 As a result of this thinking, many contend that when God gave His law regarding the Sabbath, He actually made provisions for His people to be the beneficiary of the labor of Sabbath-breakers.

-Today, Mr. Pack and all too many in God’s Church advance an endless stream of technical arguments in an attempt to circumvent God’s law.
+Today, Mr. Pack and all too many in God’s Church advance an endless stream of technical arguments in an attempt to circumvent the enduring moral principle contained in God’s law.
 In this case, he has built his argument around the word “your.”
 However, can you imagine him applying the same logic on the ninth or tenth commandment?
 Those commands only refer to “your” neighbor, not someone else’s neighbor.
 Think of the implications of this.

-Furthermore, what Mr. Pack failed to mention in his article is that when God gave the Ten Commandments, including the one pertaining to His Sabbath, He had already made provisions that would have made it unlawful for Israelites to avail themselves of the service of those outside their community of faith.
-He did this immediately after He delivered them through the Red Sea and an approaching Egyptian army.
+Furthermore, what this COG leader failed to mention in his article is that when God gave the Ten Commandments, including the one pertaining to His Sabbath, He had already made provisions that would have made it unlawful for Israelites to avail themselves of the service of those outside their community of faith.
+He did this immediately after delivering them through the Red Sea.
 At that time God specifically prohibited them from going out on the Sabbath to any place His law was not in force (Ex.
 16:29).
-In other words, the Israelites were only permitted to be with God’s people on this day—a place where Sabbath labor soon would constitute a capital crime.
+In other words, the Israelites were only permitted to be with God’s people on this day—a place where Sabbath labor would soon constitute a capital crime (Ex.
+31:14).
 When God made reference to “your servant” in the fourth commandment He was doing so because he had already prohibited them from being with the servants of those outside the community where His Sabbath would be kept.
-Regrettably, outside the camp is right where Mr. Pack leads his people with his teaching.
+Regrettably, outside the camp is right where Mr. Pack wants to lead his people.

 In the final analysis, God’s word is clear.
 When He told His people they were not to work on the Sabbath, He was declaring that labor profanes the day He made HOLY!
 Even God Himself ceased from working on this day.
-Does anyone sincerely believe He would seek out those who profane His Sabbath and avail Himself of their services?
+Does anyone sincerely believe He would seek out those who profane His Sabbath and solicit their labor for His benefit?

-The point God was making when He uttered His great Sabbath law was that Israel was not to be a party to profane work in any way, shape, or form on this day unless it specifically related to a levitical duty (Mt.
-12:1-5) or it was driven by circumstances beyond a person’s control.
+The point God was making when He uttered His great Sabbath law was that Israel was not to be a party to profane labor in any way, shape, or form on this day unless it specifically related to a levitical duty (Mt.
+12:1-5) or it was driven by circumstances beyond a person’s control (a genuine emergency).
 Contrary to what Mr. Pack may argue, working in a restaurant on the Sabbath is not a levitical function and patronizing a restaurant is not beyond a believer’s control.
-Furthermore, Mr. Pack knows it.
+Furthermore, he knows it.
 Certainly there can arise genuine emergencies when it becomes necessary to do what the law did not normally permit.
 But this is not what Mr. Pack is advocating.
-Make no mistake about it, this church leader contends that it is perfectly acceptable with God when he makes plans to take his wife out to a fine restaurant on the Sabbath.
+Make no mistake about it, this church leader contends that it is perfectly acceptable with God when he makes reservations to dine at a fine restaurant on the Sabbath three weeks in advance.
 After all, those who work there are not his concern.

-While Mr. Pack passionately argues that it doesn’t matter if God’s people avail themselves of labor that is performed in clear violation of God’s great moral law, the authors of A Sabbath Test have a different view.
+While Dave Pack passionately argues that it doesn’t matter if God’s people solicit labor that is performed in clear violation of God’s great moral law, the authors of A Sabbath Test have a different view.
 It is one driven by reverence for God and compassion for those who do not yet know Him.
 Here are their words:

 Consider what lies ahead for those who work at restaurants on the Sabbath.
 The day will come when they will know about God and His Great Kingdom.
 At that time, they will understand God’s purpose for the Sabbath and they, too, will honor this great commandment.